BilevelOptimizationSociety/BilevelOptimizationSociety.github.io/index.md

 #### About

-The Bilevel Optimization Society (BOS) is a (forthcoming) section of the Mathematical Optimization Society  (MOS) that promotes the the dissemination and promotion of research and information related to bilevel optimization and the organization of events  within it.
-In particular, it organizes the International Conference on Bilevel Optimization (ICBO).
+BOS as a technical section of the Mathematical Optimization Society ([MOS](https://www.mathopt.org)).

+The goal of the BOS is to create and maintain a community of researchers that recognize their work as related to bilevel optimization, while at the same time expanding its basis and promoting its outreach within and outside academia.
+This is achieved through the organization of (i) the International Conference on Bilevel Optimization (ICBO) series and (ii) the dissemination and promotion of research and information related to bilevel optimization.

 #### What is bilevel optimization?